J.D./Master of Public Policy and Administration (M.P.P.A.) Program

-Enrollment in the joint J.D./M.P.A.
-Program enables a student to obtain a J.D. degree from Chicago-Kent and a Master of Public Administration degree from IIT Stuart School of Business in approximately three and a half to four years of full-time study or five to six years of part-time study.
-This program is particularly valuable for administrators, whose work is guided and circumscribed by a web of legislation, rules and judicial decisions, including persons interested in city management, labor and personnel work, police administration, and public policy analysis.
+Enrollment in the joint J.D./M.P.P.A.
+Program enables a student to obtain a J.D. degree from Chicago-Kent and a Master of Public Policy and Administration degree from IIT Stuart School of Business in approximately three and a half to four years of full-time study or five to six years of part-time study.
+This program is particularly valuable for administrators, whose work is guided and circumscribed by a web of legislation, rules and judicial decisions, including persons interested in city management, labor and personnel work, police administration, and public policy.

 Eligibility and Requirements

 Joint program students may apply up to 12 credits of M.P.P.A. coursework taken at the IIT Stuart School of Business toward the requirements for the J.D. degree.
 No credit may be applied toward the J.D. degree for courses completed prior to the commencement of law studies.
 To receive J.D. credit for a course, the student must earn at least a C in the course.
 The M.P.P.A. course grades will not count in the student's J.D. grade point average.
 Students should work with their IIT Stuart Graduate Academic Advisor on their program of study and for information about applying certain J.D. courses toward the M.P.P.A. degree.

 How to Apply

 Candidates for the J.D./M.P.P.A.
 Program must apply to and be accepted by each program separately, and complete a Registration as a J.D./M.P.P.A.
 Student form in the Registrar's office.
 Admissions information for the J.D. program is available from the Chicago-Kent Office of Admissions and for the M.P.P.A. program from IIT Stuart School of Business.
 Students may apply to the M.P.P.A. program after beginning the J.D. program, but must be enrolled concurrently in both programs for one or more terms to receive the benefits of the joint degree.